toddaustin07/MQTT_SmartApp/README.md

 ngrok https 8083
 ```
 - Open a browser window for URL:  http://localhost:4040/status
+  - This is ngrok's browser-based console
-- Click on **Status** link at the top black menu bar
+- Click on the **Status** link at the top black menu bar
 - Take note of your assigned command_line URL address (in the format: https://xxxx-xx-x-xxx-xxx.ngrok.io)
-- Click on **Inspect** link at the top black menu bar: this page will show details of all received POST messages from SmartThings
+- Click on the **Inspect** link at the top black menu bar: this page will show details of all received POST messages from SmartThings

 ### Create Developer Workplace project
-- Sign in to Developer Workspace
+- Sign in to Samsung SmartThings [Developer Workspace](https://smartthings.developer.samsung.com/workspace)
 - Create New Project and choose 'Automation for the SmartThings App'
 - Name the project (e.g. MQTT Sender)
 - Choose Register App, then WebHook Endpoint